 Minecraft is available on smartphones/tablets, PC/Mac, Xbox 360, Xbox One, Playstation 3, Playstation 4, Playstation Vita, Wii U, 3DS, and Nintendo Switch.
 It’s also available for Gear VR and Fire TV.

-Prior to Microsoft purchasing Minecraft, parental controls were highly limited, and online multiplayer was risky for parents of young children.
+Prior to Microsoft purchasing Minecraft, parental controls for Minecraft were highly limited, and online multiplayer was risky for parents of young children.
 Now things have changed, and the Better Together Update gives parents more control and peace of mind.
+Continue reading to learn how to set up Minecraft parental controls.

 Regardless of whether your child is playing a multiplayer game on mobile, devices, Windows 10, or a gaming console, an Xbox Live sign-in is now required to play online multiplayer games.
 Creating an XBox Live account and gamertag allows you to set privacy and multiplayer preferences.